Police: No evidence of shooting at northern Virginia mall

 ARLINGTON, Va.
-(AP) - Authorities in northern Virginia say they have found no evidence that a shooting occurred at movie theater that is part of a popular mall.
+(AP) - Authorities in northern Virginia say they have found no evidence that a shooting occurred at a movie theater that is part of a popular mall.

-The Arlington County Police Department tweeted Saturday night that authorities were continuing to conduct a search the theater at the Ballston Quarter mall in Arlington, but investigators had not found any victims or evidence that a shooting took place.
+Reports of a shooting had prompted panic and a large police presence Saturday night.
+But the Arlington County Police Department later tweeted that authorities had completed a preliminary search of the theater at the Ballston Quarter mall in Arlington without finding any victims or evidence that a shooting took place.

-Reports of a shooting had prompted panic and a large police presence.
+As fears over the possibility of a shooting dissipated, many continued to eat and drink inside restaurants and bars in the area.

+Police say everyone who had been sheltering in place inside the movie theater has been evacuated.

 Sign up for Daily Newsletters